JordenBong/Suzuki-Game/README.md

 # WIA1002 Data Structure Group Assignment 2023/2024
 ## Bomberman GUI with Tic-Tac-Toe Challenge
 This project is developed for the Data Structure course.
-In this project, we have implemented algorithms such as bread-first search and depth-first search to find all possible paths and the shortest path in the maze.
+In this project, we have implemented algorithms such as breadth-first search and depth-first search to find all possible paths and the shortest path in the maze.
 Stack and queue data structures have been used extensively during the development.

 ### Usage
 Users have to select a path to advance in the map, with stations that have console-based tic-tac-toe challenge.
 Users must win against computer engine to proceed next step.
 Losing the challenge would result in the user being jumped back to the previous position before saved.